cloudpotions/DocuMerge-for-LLMs/README.md

  **Easily prepare GitHub or other Repos for AI LLM training**

 Are you trying to train an LLM to analyze a GitHub repository or similar?
 Instead of manually extracting every single file and organizing it into a document, let **DocuMerge for LLMs** do the heavy lifting for you!
-This Python script consolidates all files in a repository into **two output files** that are perfect for LLM analysis.
+This Python script consolidates all files in a repository into **2 neatly organized text files** that are optimized for LLM analysis.
+Text files are smaller and more efficient for LLMs, allowing for quicker processing and analysis.
+DocuMerge intelligently concatenates (combines) all files in a repository while ensuring that the content is structured in a way that the LLM can easily understand.

-This Python script transforms an entire GitHub repository into a single text file optimized for LLM training, while simultaneously generating a compact "insights" file containing structured analysis of the codebase.
+This Python script transforms an entire GitHub repository into a single text file optimized for LLM training, while simultaneously generating  secondary compact "insights" file containing structured analysis of the codebase.
 The dual-output approach ensures you can train your LLM model on complete code contents (when possible), but still leverage the smaller summary file when token limits are exceeded.

 <img src="Insights Wizard.jpg" alt="DocuMerge Wizard" width="400">